 - Lagopus leucura – White-tailed Ptarmigan.
 This ptarmigan was very calm; he didn’t seem to scare easily from his meal of crowberries.

-- Cicindela sexguttata – Blue Six-Spotted Beetle.
-This is the first time that we ever saw this beautiful beetle with a big set of mandibles.
+- Cicindela depressula – Dispirited Tiger Beetle.
+(Thanks to reader cicindela who pointed this out.)
+This is the first time that we ever saw this beautiful beetle with its big set of mandibles.
 The generic name comes for the Latin cicindela, “glow –worm in Pling the Elder” [ZooKeys 245: 1-1722 (2012) p.
 310]

 - Melanoplus femurrubrum – nymph, we think.